 Welcome to my homepage.
-I am a postdoctoral scholar in the Department of Physics and Astronomy at the University of Nevada, Las Vegas in the United States.
-My research has been in theoretical astrophysics, broadly including planet formation and migration, galactic dynamics, the interstellar medium, and computational astrophysics.
+I am an assistant research professor in the Department of Physics and Astronomy at the University of Nevada, Las Vegas in the United States.
+My research has been broadly in theoretical astrophysics, including planet formation and migration, galactic dynamics, the interstellar medium, and computational astrophysics.
 My studies primarily involves computer simulations, using state-of-the-art high-end computing facilities.
 I am one of the core developers for the Pencil Code, a high-order finite-difference code for compressible magnetohydrodynamics (MHD) coupled with solid particles.
 Recently, I joined the development team of Athena++, a radiation (GR)MHD code using high-order finite-volume methods and constraint transport.

 Currently, I am focusing on understanding processes that may affect the formation of kilometer-scale planetesimals in protoplanetary disks, one of the most difficult stages in the course of planet formation.
 These processes include, but are not limited to, dust-gas dynamics, dust coagulation, and MHD turbulence.